HiddenHarmsHub/comparison-interface/docs/export-data.md

 This will export the database contents to a zip file containing one .csv file per database table.
 The file will be saved at the location configured in the **exportPathLocation** key in the configuration file.

-There is also an option to export the data to a zip file of .tsv files rather than .csv files.
+There is also an option to export the data to a zip file of tsv files rather than csv files.

 ```bash
 flask --debug export --format=tsv